Berlin agrees new security package after Solingen attack – DW – 08/29/2024

 Presenting the package in Berlin, Faeser said knives would be banned at public festivals, sporting events and similar public occasions.

-There is also to be a "general knife ban" on long-distance trains, she said, while the government would "introduce a general ban on the use of flick knives."
+There is also to be a "general knife ban" on long-distance trains and buses, she said, while the government would "introduce a general ban on the use of flick knives."

+Faeser also said that benefits would be cut for those asylum-seekers for which another European state was responsible under the Dublin agreement, if that state agreed to the return of the person.

+Under the EU-wide agreement, an asylum application is to be processed by the first country the asylum-seeker comes to.

 tj/nm (dpa, AFP)